kicaj29/MongoDB/README.md

 #### comparing arrays

->Arrays are the same if they have the same elements in the same order.
+>By default arrays are the same if they have the same elements in the same order.
 So it has to exact match to be returned by the query.

 ```
 Atlas atlas-mritki-shard-0 [primary] flightmgmt> db.crew.find({skills: ["engineering"]})